What Does it Mean to Receive a Part III Summons?

 Driving without Insurance / Permit Drive No Insurance

 Resolving these charges can take time, often several court appearances over several months.
-Negotiations may be taking place with the Crown.
+Negotiations may be taking place with the Crown, or if planned for a possible Trial, a Judicial Pre-Trial might be set.
+Your representative will attend to these matters and keep you informed as your case moves through the system.